 Manchester United picked up a welcome victory, at home to Everton last week.
-Eddie Howe’s free-scoring Bournemouth now lie in wait, but can John Newsome see the Red Devils finally begin to build some momentum by securing back-to-back victories?
+Eddie Howe’s free-scoring Bournemouth now lie in wait, but can John Newsome, our premier league predictions 2018/19 feature columnist, see the Red Devils finally begin to build some momentum by securing back-to-back victories?
 Here are his previews for all of the action in game-week 11.

 BOURNEMOUTH v MANCHESTER UNITED

 The first match of Game Week 11 of the Premier League live on BT Sports sees the Cherries take on a resurgent Manchester United.
 For the first time in a long while, Bournemouth are higher in the table when they take on the Pink Devils and are currently lying 6th in the Premier League after their fine 3-0 win away at Fulham.
 Ex-Sheffield United star David Brooks got a goal either side of Callum Wilson’s 2 for the Cherries.
 David has excelled since his move from Bramall Lane and it’s nice to see Eddie Howe take a chance on a young homegrown player.
 Ryan Giggs is lucky too that young David chose Wales rather than England to play his International Football and will only thrive training with Galactico Gareth Bale.
 Callum is also excelling after injury and has taken his tally to 5 goals for the season up to now, just 2 behind Eden Hazard.
 Callum has weighed in with 4 Assists too and Bournemouth will relish the visit of United knowing they are above them in the table and will want to continue their fine start to the season.